AngeloPF69/TestGit/README.md

     incSlot(nSlot) Increases nSlot in range [1..16].
     decSlot(nSlot) Decreases nSlot in range [1..16].
-    itemSpace([slot/item Name=selected slot]) Get the how many items more you can store in inventory. itemCount([selected slot/slot/"inventory"/item name=Selected slot]) Counts items in slot, inventory. itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) Selects slot [1..16] or first item with Item Name, or the turtle selected slot. search(sItemName, nStartSlot) Search inventory for ItemName, starting at startSlot.
+		freeCount() Get number of free slots in turtle's inventory. getFreeSlot(nStartSlot, bWrap) Get the first free slot, wrapig the search or not. groupItems() Groups the same type of items in one slot in inventory. clearSlot(nSlot) Clears content of slot, moving items to another slot. itemSpace([slot/item Name=selected slot]) Get the how many items more you can store in inventory. itemCount([selected slot/slot/"inventory"/item name=Selected slot]) Counts items in slot, inventory. itemName([Slot=Selected slot]) Gets the item name from Slot. itemSelect([Slot/Item Name]) Selects slot [1..16] or first item with Item Name, or the turtle selected slot. search(sItemName, nStartSlot) Search inventory for ItemName, starting at startSlot. transferFrom(nSlot, nItems) Transfer nItems from nSlot to selected slot.

+## Suck

+		suckDir(sDir, nItems) Sucks or drops nItems into sDir direction {"forward", "right", "back", "left", "up", "down"}.